-Type of Activity Application Facility Rental Extra Services Fee Processing Fee Fee Ward meetings Waived Waived Any costs arising from extra caretaking needs, media support, etc. One community event per school year Waived Waived Any costs arising from extra caretaking needs, media support, etc. Additional community events Waived Community Youth and Seniors Category (Presently) - Subsidized Level 1 Category Any costs arising from extra caretaking needs, media support, etc.
+Type of Activity Application Processing Fee Facility Rental Fee Extra Services Fee Ward meetings Waived Waived Any costs arising from extra caretaking needs, media support, etc. One community event per school year Waived Waived Any costs arising from extra caretaking needs, media support, etc. Additional community events Waived Community Youth and Seniors Category (Presently) - Subsidized Level 1 Category Any costs arising from extra caretaking needs, media support, etc.

-The following guidelines are applicable for a permit issued to a TDSB Trustee in his/her official capacity:
+The following guidelines are applicable for a permit issued to a TDSB Trustee in their official capacity:

-- The Trustee must be present and is in charge during the permitted activity. - Trustee Services will provide the budget codes for charging any portion of the permit fee, and the Trustee Services will receive a copy of the permit. - Permits will not be issued a Trustee to use TDSB facilities during an election campaign, pursuant to Operational Procedure PR533 GOV.
+- The Trustee must be present and is in charge during the permitted activity. - Trustee Services will provide the budget codes for charging any portion of the permit fee, and the Trustee Services will receive a copy of the permit. - Permits will not be issued a Trustee to use TDSB facilities during an election campaign, pursuant to Governance Procedure PR533.